Akil Baddoo Preview, Player Props: Tigers vs. Yankees

 Yankees Pitching Rankings

-- The Yankees have the 12th-ranked team ERA among all MLB pitching staffs (4.01).
+- The 8.9 strikeouts per nine innings put together by the Yankees pitching staff ranks 13th in the league.

-- Yankees pitchers combine to allow 166 total home runs at a clip of 1.2 per game (to rank 20th in the league).
+- The Yankees have the sixth-ranked team ERA across all MLB pitching staffs (3.96).

 © 2023 Data Skrive.
 All rights reserved.